Nalin Seneviratne: Early life and education

 Born to Irwin Seneviratne and Irene Seneviratne née Rodrigo from Sapugaskanda, Heiyantuduwa in Gampaha District.
 He had three brothers.
 The eldest two were Tissa Seneviratne, an Engineer and Ana Seneviratne, a police officer who served as Inspector General of Police from 1978 to 1982; the youngest was Gamini Seneviratne, a diplomat who was Sri Lankan Ambassador to Thailand and Republic of Korea.
 Educated at Royal College Colombo, Seneviratne excelled in sports and academics.
-He took part in athletic and rugby, and was a Regimental Sergeant Major of the College Cadet Corps.
+He took part in athletics and rugby, and was a Regimental Sergeant Major of the College Cadet Corps.